embeddedphilly/TeensyHAL/README.md

 # TeensyHAL
-A library for teensy hardware abstraction layer - pjrc.com
+A library for teensy hardware abstraction layer
+Part of the Philly Embedded Dev Meetup Group

+pjrc.com